 Online reservations can be made for some campsites in each of these parks.
 The online reservation rate for electric is $22, non-electric is $16, and youth group sites is $15.
 Reservations for campsites can be made at www.mycountyparks.com.
 Online reservations are available for camping between April 15 and October 15.
-Reservations must be made at least three days prior to stay.
+Reservations must be made at least five days prior to stay.

 Special discounts are available to senior adults (62 and older) Sunday - Thursday (non-holidays).

 Discount 7-day rate camping booklets are available to the general public by calling 515-323-5300 or by inquiring in person at the Administration Office.
 These discounts do not apply to online reservations.

 A camper with an additional tent or a tent with a second tent is an extra $6 fee.

 - Firewood is available for purchase at each of the following parks.